 Plan how communication will work in your company.
-When employees are divided between office and remote environments, strategizing is crucial.
+When we divide employees between office and remote environments, strategizing is crucial.

 There are two modes of hybrid communication: synchronous and asynchronous.
-When making a communication plan, ensure those modes are balanced.
+When making a communication plan, make sure to balance those modes.
 To start with synchronous, this kind of communication happens when you transfer a message.
 Thus, it requires an immediate response.
 Examples of synchronous communication are phone calls, video conferencing, instant massaging, etc. This communication mode tends to be forgotten in hybrid teams but shouldn’t be avoided.
 Implement synchronous communication for feedback, problem-solving meetings, brainstorming sessions, emergencies, and planning sessions.
 The synchronous mode works best for team bonding as well!

 Moving to asynchronous communication, we have to discuss the time delay between receiving and responding to a message.
 This mode of communication doesn’t happen in real time.
 Hence, it works when we want to eliminate the pressure of instant response.
-We discuss email, fax, shared documents, collaboration tools, etc. Asynchronous communication should be used to process high-quality information.
+We discuss email, fax, shared documents, collaboration tools, etc. Use asynchronous communication to process high-quality information.
 Using this mode, you set reasonable time expectations to action on a sent message and come up with a response that might need more time or adjustments.
 Besides, some information needs to sink in before taking further action.

 To determine your hybrid communication strategy, ask your teams what works best for them.
 Here are some ideas for those questions: